coolguy284/html5-time-tracker/info/formats.md

 json:
   object {
-    ["version"] number (2 only): the format version (always 2 for this format)
+    ["majorVer"] number (2 only): the format version (always 2 for this format) ["minorVer"] number (1 only): the format version (always 1 for this format)
-    ["eventNamesToIds"]: object: maps event names to integer ids, used for efficiency in the binary format {
+    ["eventNamesToIDs"]: object: maps event names to integer ids, used for efficiency in the binary format {
         [key: event name string]: number: id,
           special ids: